AndyFul/Run-By-Smartscreen/README.md

 INSTALLATION

-Run the executable  RunBySmartScreen.exe .
+Run the executable  RunBySmartScreen_????.exe .
 The message: *Do you want to add the 'Run By SmartScreen' option in Explorer context menu?* will be shown.
 Choose the 'YES' button.
 After that, the 'Run By SmartScreen' option should appear in the right click Explorer context menu.
 The installation does change the default 'Protected View' setting in Adobe Reader 10+/DC, so the files from potentially unsafe locations are opened in 'Protected View'.

 .